Astronomy API: Get Sunrise, Sunset & Solar Position Data Now

-What you get with the Astronomy API
+What you get with Ambee's astronomy API

-Sunrise & sunset in local time
+Sunrise and sunset in local time

 {